 Starting Position: Supine position with the hips and knees bent to 90 degrees, arms sideward, palms down with fingers spread.
-Knees and feet are together.
+Knees and feet are together, and head is raised two or three inches off the ground with the chin slightly tucked.